franciscaxli/temocs-state-farm-adventure/README.md

 # temocs-state-farm-adventure

 # Name:
-  Temoc's Insurance and Financial Adventure
+  Temoc’s Insurance and Finance Adventure
 # Description:
   Go on an adventure with your favorite UT Dallas mascots to learn more about Insurance and Financial Planning.